-Top 5 Considerations when Safely Sourcing CBD
+Top 5 Reasons to Safely Sourcing CBD

 With the advent of a booming CBD industry, everybody—from consumers to suppliers to vendors—seems to want in on the magic.
 There is good reason to be excited—with drug prices soaring and limited (or unsafe) alternatives to pharmaceutical medications, CBD, or cannabidiol, is a welcome addition to the wellness industry.
 Sourced correctly, CBD is safe, non-addictive, non-psychoactive and non-toxic.
 CBD should be celebrated as a natural alternative to treat pain and inflammation, and research on its applications should be ongoing.